9r3i/aipkg/manual/ext/mhlohs.md

 There's option and sub-option for this command, arguments are based on the game.

 ## view
+this view has number of address thats gonna be useful for editing the value in edit section.

 there are 8 sub-options:

 ### top (default)